awsdocs/amazon-eks-user-guide/doc_source/cni-env-vars.md

 Attaching an ENI with the `no_manage` tag will result in an incorrect value for the `kubelet`'s `--max-pods` configuration option\.
 Consider also updating the `MAX_ENI` and `--max-pods` configuration options on this plugin and the `kubelet`, respectively, if you are using of this tag\.

 **Notes**
-The `L-IPAMD` \(`aws-node` daemonSet\) running on every worker node requires access to the Kubernetes API server\.
+The `L-IPAMD` \(`aws-node` daemonSet\) running on every node requires access to the Kubernetes API server\.
 If it can not reach the Kubernetes API server, `ipamD` will exit and the CNI will not be able to get any IP addresses for pods\.
 To confirm whether `L-IPAMD` has access to the Kubernetes API server\.

 ```
 kubectl get svc kubernetes